mullvad/mullvadvpn-app/README.md

 ### Building, testing and misc
 - **build-windows-modules.sh** - Compiles the C++ libraries needed on Windows
-- **build.sh** - Sanity checks the working directory state and then builds release artifacts for the app
+- **build.sh** - Sanity checks the working directory state and then builds installers for the app

 ### Mullvad Daemon